-Only one of the 18 properties in the RLA has carried flood insurance or made flood damage claims to the NFIP.
+Of the 11 properties in the RLA, 6 have carried flood insurance or made flood damage claims to the NFIP.
 Because the Privacy Act of 1974 (5 USC 522a) restricts the release of flood insurance policy and claims data to the public, neither the Repetitive Loss property nor specific claim data are detailed in this Plan.